KarMiles/polish-girl-painting/README.md

 - GitPod (https://gitpod.io/) - used as IDE and the tool for version control in the project.
 - GitHub (https://github.com/) - used to maintain repository of the project.
 - Heroku (https://www.heroku.com) - used for deployment of the application.
+- Stripe (https://stripe.com/docs) - used for management of e-commerce transactions

 ### Data storage
 - Cloudinary (https://cloudinary.com) - service used for storing and access to dynamic images.